-According to research conducted by Dr. Constanze Eib, a lecturer in organisational behavior at UEA’s Norwich Business School, and researchers from Stockholm University, “People who feel fairly treated are not only more likely to be motivated at work and go the extra mile for their organization, but they are also more likely to be healthy, have an active lifestyle and feel positive.”
+According to research conducted by Dr. Constanze Eib, a lecturer in organizational behavior at UEA’s Norwich Business School, and researchers from Stockholm University, “People who feel fairly treated are not only more likely to be motivated at work and go the extra mile for their organization, but they are also more likely to be healthy, have an active lifestyle, and feel positive.”

 Compensation fairness is a constant challenge encountered in the workplace

-In today’s digital age, we have an abundance of information that is readily available but scattered around.
-Navigating through this information excess is complicated.
-What makes it even more complex is the easy access to information, which influences the expectation of workers.
+In the digital age we live in now, there is a lot of information that is easy to find but spread out.
+Navigating through this information overload is complicated.
+What makes it even more complex is the easy access to information, which influences the expectations of workers.

 The workers of today can decide for themselves their relative values, especially seasoned workers.
 As a result, the traditional method of benchmarking compensation becomes outdated quickly.
 What worked yesterday may not work tomorrow.